Amonsiba/EE282/homework4.md

 >> tmp/r6ctg_fifo &
 >```
 >
->Gets and processes my assembly
+>Obtains my assembly and processes it in a similar way to the previous code.
 >```
 >less unitigs.fa \
 >| bioawk -c fastx ' { print length($seq) } ' \